benbalter/Twitter-Mentions-as-Comments/readme.txt

 * Added Spanish translation support, special thanks to [Eduardo Larequi](http://www.labitacoradeltigre.com/).
 * Better translation support.
 * Fix for `invalid argument supplied foreach()` error on some installs.
+* Fix for hourly cron not always firing on some installs.

 = 1.5 =
 * Codebase completely rewritten with performance, stability, customizability, and documentation improvements